kdoore/CS2335-Gitbook/project-1-behavior-scripts.md

     [Header("Set in Inspector")]
     //prefab for apples that will be spawned public GameObject applePrefab;
+    //public GameObject rockPrefab; // we'll use this later

     //speed the tree moves horizonatlly
     public float speed = 1f;